MILANA808/Agi/README.md

 These assets are all you need to get started.
 Load them into your system, follow the protocol, and you’re ready to build, fork, and evolve open AGI—no black boxes, no tricks.

 And on to the rest.
-Ty for reading!.
+Thanks for reading!

 # R-AGI Certification Payload (v1.1-AGC) with MMH v2.0